Cyber Crime Costs are Increasing

 Evaluating and Understanding Cyber Insurance

-- From a reputation standpoint, cyber insurance policies can also cover costs related to public relations and crisis management services needed in the aftermath of an incident, as well as ascertained determined brand damage
+From a reputation standpoint, cyber insurance policies can also cover costs related to public relations and crisis management services needed in the aftermath of an incident, as well as ascertain determined brand damage.

 Leading organizations know that a crucial component to any cyber preparedness plan is the use of specialty insurance to mitigate financial risk by helping to cover anticipated business disruptions.